 - Balance pH of hair and skin– This helps maintain the natural pH of your dreads and prevents the growth of fungi, bacteria, and keep the scalp healthy.

 - Hydrates, moisture, and Conditions Locs– Rosewater give your locs the moisture needed, especially with starter locs, and prevents brittle dreads.

 - Treat Dandruff and Scalp Inflammation- Dandruff is a common issue and is difficult to control, especially if you are washing your hair every two weeks or sometimes once a month.
 By applying rosewater daily, keep your dandruff under control.

 - Stimulating Circulation- By using rosewater, you can boost the circulation of your scalp, in turn, promoting hair growth.

 - Natural to mix with other oils or Glycerin- Drips of your favorite essential oil such as peppermint oil or Castro oil gives your rosewater added nutrients.

-Step 4- Then, put the ceramic bowl on top of the mug and cover the pot, turn on the stove and set it on low heat until your rose petals have lost its color (about 20 minutes).
+- Then, put the ceramic bowl on top of the mug, cover the pot, turn on the stove, and set it on low heat until your rose petals have lost their color (about 20 minutes).

 There are two types of rose water you’ll receive when doing this technique:

-The clear distilled waters come from the condense solution that drips from the cover to the ceramic bowl.
-The second rose water is from the petals pigment of the roses.
+The clear distilled waters come from the condensed solution that drips from the cover to the ceramic bowl.
+The second rose water is from the petal’s pigment of the roses.